[Updated with more frameworks and our experience so far with Loopback]

 The Context for using Loopback for our application

 One of the first things we do in a typical Node.js project is to pick the appropriate Node framework from the plenty of choices available.
-Good thing – Lots of choices; Bad thing – Fragmented efforts and no framework with real momentum.
+Current state of Node.js frameworks – Good: Lots of choices; Bad: No clear winner with a lot of momentum like Rails for Ruby.

 Our decision framework